PART 38: COMING TOGETHER

 Corry nodded.
 “Glad to see I’m finally having a positive cultural effect on you.”

-“But you only listen to his symphonies in order to calm down when you’re upset about something,” Laurie pointed out.
-“So… so does that mean you’re troubled about recent events?”
+“But you only listen to his symphonies to calm down when you’re upset about something,” Laurie pointed out.
+“So… so does that mean you’re troubled by what’s been happening?”

 Laurie leaned back up against the door frame.
 “Oh.”

-He turned back.
+He looked back.
 “Laurie, are you feeling troubled?”

 She shifted her weight back and forth.
 “Maybe.”